alternet/alternet.ml/security-auth/src/site/markdown/auth-formats.md

 at will, and you'll have the same base code when, for example, you want to encode some bytes in a specific format.
 Everything work in the same way.
 Moreover, for checking a password, the parameters are extracted from the crypt stored in the database, the binary hash is isolated, and it is the value that will be compared to the password after hashing it, without formatting it.
 It sounds more natural to me.
+Conversely, most passwords checker libraries (not only in Java), will compare the result hash after encoding them : with an hexadecimal encoding, you certainly have to compare regardless the case, but with a base64 encoding, the case matters.
+This is why this framework only compare bytes.

 Most of the description of the popular hash formats was largely inspired from the outstanding [Passlib library for Python](http://passlib.readthedocs.io/en/stable/index.html).